Sheekovic/Instagram-Liker-Follower/README.md

 ## Configuration

-- Modify `domains` in `main.py` to include your preferred email domains for temporary email generation.
+- you can modify `domains` in `main.py` to include your preferred email domains for temporary email generation.
 - Add more user agents to the `user_agents` list in `main.py` for user agent rotation.
 - Adjust timeouts and delays in the script as needed.